tfabris/Close-Encounters-Mothership-Scanner/Close Encounters of the Third Kind - Scanner Effect.md

 brilliant point of light emanating from the end of a fiber optic cable.
 The fiber optic cable is connected to a rotating motorized arm, emitting the point of light as it rotates slowly around the circular opening in the mothership's underbelly dome.
-A set of zigzag-shaped black cutouts, made by Robert Swarthe, are covering a light box.
-The light box was moved so that the black cutouts would illuminate the fiber optic cable intermittently, causing the light patterns seen in the film.
+A set of zigzag-shaped black patterns, made by Robert Swarthe, are covering a light source.
+The patterns moved so that the fiber optic cable would illuminate intermittently, causing the light patterns seen in the film.

 So Ray's book has a great description which clearly gives the general idea.
 A modern equivalent might be a handheld spinning LED toy, but they didn't have